Home Roster Stats Schedule Blog Staff Roadmap Preseason 2026 Hall of Fame In Memoriam About Contact

 2026 ST

-Jack Kochanowicz is in the rotation and has a 3.10 ERA through his early starts in 2026.
+Jack Kochanowicz opened 2026 in the rotation with a 3.10 ERA through his early starts — before the season unraveled to a 6.19 ERA over 13 starts and a right elbow problem put him on the 60-day IL in June.
 That number surprised people.
 The pre-season framing was clear: his ground ball rate (57.3% in 2024, third-best in the AL) is elite, but his K/9 (3.44, worst among qualified MLB starters) created a ceiling question that hadn't been answered.
 Through the first seven weeks, the sinker is doing what it's supposed to do at a higher level than the 2024 data predicted.

 The circumstances helped.
 With Rodriguez on IL since Opening Day and Kikuchi shut down in early May with an arm issue, Kochanowicz went from fifth-starter competitor to rotation piece without an option.
-He took the spot.
-The ERA is 3.10.
-The ground balls are happening.
-The K rate question is still open — lineups that adjust to his sinker-heavy approach will eventually force that answer — but he has not been forced to give it yet, and the early results say he is getting hitters out.
+He took the spot, and for seven weeks the ground balls carried him.
+Then lineups adjusted to the sinker-heavy approach and forced the K-rate answer — the ERA finished at 6.19 over 64 innings before the elbow shut him down.